shubh-angi01/weather-Forecast-App/README.md

 ## Technologies Used

 - **HTML**: For structuring the app.
-- **CSS**: For styling the user interface and ensuring responsiveness.
+- **TAILWIND CSS**: For styling the user interface and ensuring responsiveness.
 - **JavaScript**: For fetching weather data from an API and dynamically updating the app.

 ## How to Use